Tam-Taro/Advanced-SEL-Filtering/README.md

 ## **Filtering with Stream Expression Language (SEL)**

-- All filtering (besides title match and dedupe) can be done with stream expressions
+- All filtering (besides title match and dedupe) can be done with stream expressions.
+My setup leaves the language filtering to AIOStreams basic language filter (altho can be done using SEL - just think the basic filter is good enough).
 - There are two schools of thought with regards to SEL Filtering:
   - using it to filter during fetching stage via `Dynamic Group Exit Condition` or,
   - using it after all initial filtering has been done by AIOStreams via  `Excluded Stream Expressions` (ESE)